Noise nuisance in a residential area can impact on a person by affecting their quality of life and enjoyment of their property.

-As an alternative to contacting us or taking your own action, you may wish to consider contacting West Surrey Mediation.
+As an alternative to contacting us or taking your own action, you may wish to consider contacting Mediation Surrey.

 Mediation is a way of dealing with neighbour disputes which enables those involved to reach a compromise that both parties are satisfied with.
 The mediators will arrange a meeting to find out what the problem is about and discuss the options available.
 This service is free and can avoid you having to go to court.